mattermost/mattermost-handbook/operations/workplace/people/hr-cadences.md

 - I believe there are good career opportuntities for me at Mattermost
 - I would recommend Mattermost as a great place to work

 Based on the results, the People Team and/or your team leadership will follow up with action items which could include things like [listening sessions](https://handbook.mattermost.com/operations/workplace/people/hr-cadences#listening-sessions) or [listening tours](https://handbook.mattermost.com/operations/operations/company-cadence#ceo-listening-tours) to help us gain a deeper understanding of how individuals and teams are feeling.
 The initiatives may be org-wide or department specific and the People Team will work closely with managers to action the results.
+The confidentiality rules and reporting group minimums of Enablement Surveys apply to Pulse Engagement Surveys.
 Department-level feedback will be shared with the respective Team MLX and Team MLT, and only general themes gleaned from comments will be shared to maintain the confidentiality of respondents.

 ### Pulse Survey Dates
 - **June 2023** | June 22, 2023 - June 28, 2023